davidfung/glox/README.md

 There are two ways to implement a tagged union in Go.
 Either use a struct (higher performance?) or an interface (more space efficient).
 I picked interface because the implementation is more interesting.

+## Chunk OpCode

+In order to add a type to the chunk opcode structure, will need to create a type interface and use type constraint in other functions such as writeByte() and writeBytes(), because the parameters that they take can be an opCode or a data byte (uint8)

 ## End